b-jesch/skin.estuary.modv2/README.md

 - .1
   * use sort order of upcoming next episodes from embuary skinhelper addon
   * move decorator into background (epg guide)
+  * Fix bug on skin settings is unchangeable if a setting met no language string when language has changed.

 - .0